Riprock/PingNet/Notes.md

 ## TODO
-   - Send the output back to the source
+   - Process the output at the source
    - Make the command system argument based instead of "menu" based
    - Setup multiple ways to send the comands.
 So either all in one ping or across multple pings
    - Maybe add file transfer capabilites.